 But don’t worry about your policy coverage.
 Assurity underwrites your policy, and they’ve been a leader in the insurance industry for over 130 years.

 Finally, Breeze offers long-term disability but doesn’t have an option to purchase short-term disability coverage.
+Currently, you can join a waitlist for short-term disability coverage.

 Employers typically have short-term policies available for you to purchase at a reduced rate.
 Otherwise, your emergency fund can support you and your family financially until the long-term coverage kicks in.